 - Multi-format support: Copying is not always about text.
 The clipboard manager should also allow you to store multimedia items, such as images, videos, or tables.

-Top Five Clipboard Managers
+Top Five Best Clipboard App Managers

-The following clipboard manager apps meet the required criteria, so they’ll help you improve your productivity as you write software.
+The following clipboard manager apps meet the required criteria, so they’ll help you improve your developer productivity as you write software.

 Pieces allows you to save, reuse, and share many data type format items, including code snippets, links, text, screenshots, and images.
 Each clipping will be automatically stored in the cloud so that you can access it from multiple devices.

-When you need to look for a clipping, you can use its lightning-fast search feature to instantly retrieve any item you previously copied.
+When you need to look for a clipping, you can use its lightning-fast global search feature to instantly retrieve any item you previously copied.
 This is especially effective because Pieces automatically captures any possible metadata related to a snippet so that you can more easily find it later.

 Pieces is based on a lightweight UI to keep you focused while you are working, and it supports several intuitive keyboard shortcuts.
-It also allows you to configure your own hot keys.
+It also allows you to configure your own hotkeys.

 Flycut is a clean, simple, and free open source clipboard app for macOS and iOS that is based on Jumpcut, a minimal clipboard manager for macOS.
 Flycut was designed with developers in mind, and its main focus is on code snippets.
 For this reason, it comes with many hot keys and keyboard shortcuts, which can be customized according to your needs in the preferences panel.